Market Square, Nowy Targ: Eastern and western frontages

 The original buildings at the eastern and western frontages were mostly replaced by modern houses.
 Their architecture is seen as not very good.

 Chapel of St. John Cantius

 The chapel was built after the great fire of Nowy Targ in 1784.
 The chapel is marked on the cadastral plan, which was made after the city was rebuilt in 1846.
 On the plan, the chapel is located in the western part of the Market Square and surrounded by four trees.

 A sculpture of St. John Cantius was put in the chapel in 1904 on the initiative of councilor Ignacy Moczydłowski.
-Its general composition scheme is similar to the one of the previous, wooden sculpture.
+Its general composition scheme is similar to the previous, wooden sculpture.
 It depicts a legend from the saint's life: St. John Cantius, professor of the University of Kraków, miraculously glued a clay jug broken by a girl from Łobzów.
 The sculpture is made of Pińczów limestone and polychrome, placed on a high pedestal and covered with a copper roof.